-Like many cities, Nashville is on the precipice of change.
+"Like many cities, Nashville is on the precipice of change.
 We are boosting mass transit, making it possible for the city to be more mobile, and we are fighting to raise the wage for hardworking families.
 As exciting as these developments may be, we know the levers of change will not happen automatically; we have to create the conditions for positive change to occur." -- Erica Gilmore

 Erica Gilmore has spent her entire career fighting for traditionally marginalized and middle-class communities.
-She has served as a Metropolitan Government of Nashville and Davidson County At-Large Council Member, Speaker Pro Tempore, Minority Caucus President, and District 19 city council member -- earning a reputation as strong, pragmatic legislator who champions bold, and progressive solutions to remedy Nashville's toughest challenges.
+She has served as a Metropolitan Government of Nashville and Davidson County At-Large Council Member, Speaker Pro Tempore, Minority Caucus President, and District 19 city council member -- earning a reputation as a strong, pragmatic legislator who champions bold, and progressive solutions to remedy Nashville's toughest challenges.

 She serves as the Metropolitan Government of Nashville and Davidson County At-Large Council Member, representing the entire city of Nashville with some 680,000 constituents.
 Erica is the Chair of the Metropolitan Council of Health, Hospitals, and Social Services Committee.
 She is also a member of the following Metropolitan Council Committees: Budget and Finance, Ad Hoc Affordable Housing, Public Safety-Beer and Regulated Beverages Committees and past president of the Metropolitan Council Minority Caucus.
 Nationally, Erica has served as the Assistant to the President, National Black Caucus of Local Elected Officials, Vice-Chair, National Association of Young Black Elected Officials, and Vice-Chair, Universities Council, National League of Cities.

 She currently serves as the Assistant Dean of Student Conduct at Tennessee State University.
 Erica is a frequent speaker and commentator on issues related to women and children, racial justice, public health, civic engagement, and service.